muratk5n/thirdwave/en/README.md

 ---

-The new age durability of yogurt can help my dried poultry to last longer.
+This new age of durability can help prev shared poultry mix to last longer... it's good

 ---

 Yogurt used to go bad, now it doesn't.
 Seriously it'll stay for weeeks and still good esp certain brands..
-I read some of the processing they do, heat, cool, add yeast, heat, cool, goes on and on..
-I guess whatever bacteria is in there gets fraked really bad including new ones coming in.
+Read some of the processing they do, heat, cool, add yeast, heat, cool, goes on and on..
+I guess whatever bacteria is in there gets smacked around really bad.
 Mfkers are like f.. this man Im outa here,

 ---